Experience the Wild West in Luxury!

 Grocery stores are 20 min away so make sure to stop at a grocery store on your way in.
 Coming from the North, shop at Panguitch, Coming from the south, shop at Terry s or Family Dollar in Orderville.
 If coming from Cedar City, shop in Cedar city.

 There is a gas station only 2 min away that provides your normal gas station food along with some pretty good steak burgers, chicken wings, and hotdogs.
-If you are wanting to eat out, I suggest traveling 15 min to Duck Creek village where there is a great deli called Martin s Corner Deli.
-Hatch also has the Cafe Adobe (closed Sundays and Mondays and close sometimes at 7pm) so go early.
-Orderville has a great german bakery and a pizza place.
+If you are wanting to eat out, I suggest traveling 15 min to Duck Creek village where there is a great deli called The Deli.
+Orderville also has the Cafe Called the Coffee shop.